-Mr. Riter is a periodic lecturer on federal courts and media and employment law-related issues and serves as an adjunct professor at the University of Utah College of Law.
+Mr. Riter is a frequent lecturer on federal courts and media and employment law-related issues and serves as an adjunct professor at the University of Utah S.J.
+Quinney College of Law.
 He also dedicates a significant portion of his practice to pro bono legal work, including helping to staff the Utah Freedom of Information Hotline at Parr Brown, which provides free legal assistance to Utah journalists; representing plaintiffs in civil rights and wrongful conviction cases; and representing children as a Utah Private Guardian ad Litem in cases involving issues of custody, visitation, abuse, or neglect.

 Mr. Riter’s experience includes trial and appellate litigation, mediation, and arbitration, and he is admitted to all state and federal courts in the State of Utah as well as the Tenth Circuit Court of Appeals.
 His philosophy for his law practice is to be a problem solver for his clients, helping them to find legal and practical solutions to their disputes in a cost-effective manner.